Delay-Xili/HoliCity-MaskRCNN/README.md

 CUDA_VISIBLE_DEIVCES=0 python main.py -s train -m HoliCityV1
 ```
 It will build the train (HoliCityV1_train_coco_format.json) and valid (HoliCityV1_valid_coco_format.json) json file
-in the folder `data/HoliCityV1_v1/` first, it will cost 1.5 and 0.5 hours respectively.
+in the folder `data/HoliCityV1_v1/` first.
+(It will cost about 1.5 and 0.5 hours respectively.)

 ### Detect planes for Your Own Images
 To test the pretrained MaskRCNN above on your own images, you need change the `HoliCity/init.py`